assylzhanb/course-reviewer/README.md

 ## Project Description

-This is Group 1's project for CSE364 course.
 This is a course reviewing website which will be designed specifically for UNIST students.

 ## How to run: